 Michigan State to hire interim leader after Engler resigns

-DETROIT (AP) — Michigan State University is poised to name a new interim president Thursday after the former governor who was brought in to help it recover from the Larry Nassar sexual abuse scandal resigned under pressure, amid backlash over his comments about some of the ex-sports doctor’s victims.
+Engler, a former Michigan governor, was brought in to help the university recover from the Nassar sexual abuse scandal and had resisted calls to step down in the past.
+But the final straw came last week when he told The Detroit News that Nassar’s victims had been in the “spotlight” and were “still enjoying that moment at times, you know, the awards and recognition.”

+Hundreds of women and girls, most of them gymnasts, accused Nassar of molesting them when they sought treatment during his time working for Michigan State and USA Gymnastics.
+The victims included Olympic gymnasts.

-John Engler — who had resisted calls to step down in the past — quit in an 11-page letter to Dianne Byrum, chairwoman of Michigan State’s Board of Trustees, effective Jan.
-23. It makes no mention of recent criticism of his recent remarks and instead lists what he considers to be his accomplishments in nearly one year of service, saying the university is a “dramatically better, stronger institution.”
+Engler submitted an 11-page letter on Wednesday to Dianne Byrum, chairwoman of Board of Trustees.
+The letter made no mention of recent criticism of his recent remarks and instead listed what he considered to be his accomplishments in nearly a year of service.
+He wrote that the university was a “dramatically better, stronger institution.”

-“It has been an honor to serve my beloved university,” wrote Engler, who is in Texas attending a burial service for his late father-in-law.
+“It has been an honor to serve my beloved university,” wrote Engler, who was in Texas attending a burial service for his late father-in-law.

+The board appointed Satish Udpa as the new interim president.
+He currently serves as the school’s executive vice president for administration and is a distinguished professor.

 Nassar is now serving decades-long prison sentences for sexually assaulting patients and possessing child pornography.